-Temple Bar Gallery + Studios invites applications from artists for the TBG+S Recent Graduate Residency Award 2025.
+Temple Bar Gallery + Studios announces the Recent Graduate Residency Artist 2026

 Since the death of Mahsa Amini on 16 September 2022, protesters in Iran have shown incredible bravery fighting a hard-line clericalist regime - despite police killings and brutality.